 Please ensure you book equipment well in advance of your event.
-Place a booking with the Sports Department who will be able to advise you of the fees and any conditions applicable.
+Place a booking with the Events Department who will be able to advise you of any fees and conditions applicable.
 Equipment must be collected and returned by the Branch; return will be expected within one month unless prior arrangements are made with Head Office.